munster-dev/docs/docs/directives.md

 `view:if`

-Conditional rendering is used to conditionally render an element in the dom.
+Conditional rendering is used to conditionally render an element to the dom.
 It uses the `view:if` directive which removes an element from the dom if the value is a falsy and append the element if otherwise.

 Here's an example on how to use conditional rendering: